Caroline Polachek: Career

-2006–2012: Career beginnings, Chairlift, and collaborative work
+2006–2012: Career beginnings, Chairlift

-Polachek founded the band Chairlift with musician Aaron Pfenning after the pair met during her sophomore year at the University of Colorado.
-They relocated to New York, where Polachek studied art at New York University, and were joined by Patrick Wimberly in early 2007, the year the band released their first EP titled Daylight Savings, followed by their debut studio album Does You Inspire You.
+Polachek founded the band Chairlift with Aaron Pfenning after the pair met during her sophomore year at the University of Colorado.
+They relocated to New York, where Polachek studied art at New York University, and were joined by Patrick Wimberly in early 2007.
+That year, the band released their first EP, Daylight Savings, followed by their debut studio album Does You Inspire You in 2008.
+Does You Inspire You included the track "Bruises," which was licensed for synch in a 2008 ad for Apple's iPod Nano.

 Polachek and Wimberly went on as a duo to write and produce their second studio album Something (2012) alongside producers Dan Carey and Alan Moulder.
-In addition, she directed the album's music videos, including "Amanaemonesia", and "I Belong in Your Arms".
+In addition, she directed the album's music videos, including "Amanaemonesia" and "I Belong in Your Arms".